 The Council meets in the Health Sector in order to make decisions on common policies and approaches in areas such as accident and emergency planning, co-operation on high technology equipment, cancer research and health promotion.

-- Mutual support in ambulance cover and joint training
+- Mutual support in ambulance cover and joint training; and

 - Sharing emergency admissions where hospitals are under pressure.